OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 There is no decryption of encrypted traffic, so once the handshake is complete continued tracking of the session is of limited use.
-The ``encryption-handling`` option controls the behavior after the handshake.
+The ``encryption-handling`` option in ``app-layer.protocols.tls`` and ``app-layer.protocols.ssh`` controls the behavior after the handshake.

-If ``encryption-handling`` is set to ``default`` (or if the option is not set), Suricata will continue to track the SSL/TLS session.
+If ``encryption-handling`` in TLS protocol is set to ``default`` (or if the option is not set), Suricata will continue to track the SSL/TLS session.
 Inspection will be limited, as raw ``content`` inspection will still be disabled.
 There is no point in doing pattern matching on traffic known to be encrypted.
 Inspection for (encrypted) Heartbleed and other protocol anomalies still happens.

+.. note:: The ``encryption-handling: default`` option is only available for
+          SSL/TLS and not for SSH protocol.

 When ``encryption-handling`` is set to ``bypass``, all processing of this session is stopped.
 No further parsing and inspection happens.
-If ``stream.bypass`` is enabled this will lead to the flow being bypassed, either inside Suricata or by the capture method if it supports it and is configured for it.
+This will also lead to the flow being bypassed, either inside Suricata or by the capture method if it supports it and is configured for it.

 Finally, if ``encryption-handling`` is set to ``full``, Suricata will process the flow as normal, without inspection limitations or bypass.

 The option has replaced the ``no-reassemble`` option.
 If ``no-reassemble`` is present, and ``encryption-handling`` is not, ``false`` is interpreted as